mayuki/Cocona/README.md

 - See also: [CoconaSample.InAction.CommandFilter](samples/InAction.CommandFilter)

 ### Dependency Injection
 If a constructor has parameters, Cocona injects an instance obtained from IServiceProvider into the parameter.

-If a command method parameter is marked as `[FromService]`, Cocona will also inject an instance into the parameter.
+Cocona will also inject an instance into the parameter if a command method parameter is marked as `[FromService]`.

 ```csharp
 class Program